Dan Innis

 Daniel E. Innis (born April 7, 1963) is an American academic and politician.
-He served as a Republican State Senator, representing District 24 in the New Hampshire Senate from 2016-2018.
+He currently serves as a Republican State Senator, representing District 7 in the New Hampshire Senate.
+He previously represented District 24 in the Senate from 2016 to 2018.
 He is also a professor of marketing and hospitality management at the University of New Hampshire.
 He served as the Dean of the Peter T. Paul College of Business and Economics at the University of New Hampshire from 2007 to 2013, overseeing major developments at the school.

 Academic career

-Prior to his tenure at the University of New Hampshire, Innis served as the dean of the College of Business, Public Policy and Health at the University of Maine in Orono.
+Prior to his tenure at the University of New Hampshire as a professor and dean, Innis served as the dean of the College of Business, Public Policy and Health at the University of Maine in Orono.
 He also served Ohio University as the Associate Dean of the College of Business, Chair of the Marketing Department, and was a professor in the Marketing Department.

 Political campaigns

 Innis is a past finance chairman of the New Hampshire Republican Party.